Using the HTML-Based Production Scheduler Workbench

 • Status - the status of the operation: Pending, WIP, or Complete.

-3. Expand a batch step to see the activity performed and resources used within the step.
+3. Expand a batch step to see the activities performed within the step.

-The activity and resources appear in both the table and in the Gantt chart.
-Hover over the Gantt chart bars for the activity and for the resources to view the following information:
+The activities appear in both the table and in the Gantt chart.
+Hover over a Gantt chart bar for an activity to view the activity's name and date information.

-Tip: When you hover over the Gantt chart date range header, zoom icons appear.
+• When you hover over the Gantt chart date range header, zoom icons appear.
 Use them to zoom in and out of a date range.
 Zoom in and out between hours, days, weeks, months, quarters, and years.
+Alternatively, use the use the Date-Time Editor or click Hour, Day, or Week to find your ideal date and time range for the Gantt Chart.

 To view additional batch details: